testcontainers/testcontainers-node/README.md

   .start();
  ```

-Specifying a timeout to wait for a container to stop.
-Note that the
+Testcontainers will wait 10 seconds for a container to stop, to override:
-default is 10 seconds:

 ```javascript
 const { GenericContainer } = require("testcontainers");